A Quick Guide to Annealing: What is Annealed Metal?

 During the grain growth stage, new crystal grains become fully developed as the metal cools that don’t have the metal’s original stress.
 The final composition–including the ductility and hardness–is determined by the rate of cooling.
 Once the metal is annealed, there may be final processing like shaping, stamping, or forming.

 When Do You Find Annealed Metals Most Often Used?

-Most frequently, you’ll find annealed metals in:
+Most frequently, you’ll find it in:

 Sheet metals, such as cold rolled steel sheet and galvanized steel sheet, are annealed because the process of cold rolling creates too much hardness for further processing.
 Annealing restores their ductility and formability, which allows for further bending, punching, forming/stretching or cutting without cracking or losing dimensional stability.

-Cold-finished bar and metal wire are often annealed because the process of drawing them through a die causes stresses in their grains.
+Cold-finished bar and metal wire often undergo annealing because the process of drawing them through a die causes stresses in their grains.
 This increase in the strength and brittleness of the metal is called work hardening.
 Annealing removes this work hardening stress, which can facilitate additional drawing steps or allow for specific mechanical properties in the finished steel.
 Commonly specified half-hard and dead-soft conditions are a result of controlling the final mechanical properties through the annealing process.

 Annealing is also used to make materials more uniform if welding has led to residual stress in the heat affected zone.